googleapis/gax-php/README.md

 This library follows [Semantic Versioning][].

-gax-php is considered GA (generally available).
+This library is considered GA (generally available).
 As such, it will not introduce backwards-incompatible changes in any minor or patch releases.
 We will address issues and requests with the highest priority.

 [Semantic Versioning]: http://semver.org/